Mossop/jbi-ext/README.md

-# Jira Bugzilla Integration Extension
+# Jira Bugzilla Sync Companion

 The Jira Bugzilla Integration automatically links Bugzilla bugs to Jira stories and syncs changes made in Bugzilla to Jira.